• Skip to main content

 • For a heavenly taste, use desi ghee for making parathas.

-• Mix one paratha at at time and dont wait as the mixing is to be done immediately.
+• Mix one paratha at a time and don't wait, as the mixing is to be done immediately.

 • As the cooked paratha takes off from tawa, put it in parath (large steel utensil) with softened Gud and start crushing paratha with hands and blend gud.
 Gud would start melting.
 Repeat this with second paratha and so on.